bbauska/front-end-web-ui/README.md

     **\</div\>**
     **\</form\>**

 This creates a form with two elements in the form.
-Note that the class *row* in the form enables us to use the Bootstrap grid system.
+Note that the class <i>row</i> in the form enables us to use the Bootstrap grid system.
 Hence we can style the contents using the column classes as appropriate.

 -   Let us add fields to seek user's telephone number and email: